 - Trust data to determine what constitutes a best-fit prospect.

 - Create a real-time target list with the same criteria as you’ve included in your ICP.

 Goal: Dedicate your strongest efforts and resources to the prospects that are most likely to become customers.

 Once you’ve done your research, you’ve uncovered the prospects that are worth your while.
-Now that you’re armed with a good understanding of your prospects and their motivations, you need to decide whom to reach out first or dedicate most of your resources.
+Now that you’re armed with a good understanding of your prospects and their motivations, you need to decide whom to reach out first or dedicate most of your resources to.
 You’re ready to prioritize your prospects.

 To prioritize your prospects, create a few groups of prospects based on their likelihood to buy.
 This way, during the outreach phase, you can focus on one group at a time.

 Nothing is harder than selling to people who are not ready to buy.

 Traditionally, marketers and sales pros have referred to this step as lead scoring.
 In modern B2B sales organizations, as rarely a person makes an enterprise purchase individually, it’s become more usual to talk about account scoring to rank prospects based on the organizations' likelihood to become a customer.